willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 > *Figure 01.*  Standardized mean SSH for the northern (blue) and southern
 > (green) tropics.

-This clearly is problematic:
+This quite obviously is problematic:

 - Which data set and which variables from the data set were used?
 - Which data points / times / regions were included / excluded?
-- What's standardized?
+- What's the definition of standardized?
-- Was there any additional processing?

 ### A better way